jakubkoziel992/runs-app/README.md

 * [Contact](#contact)

 ## General Information

-It's a simple Vaadin application that allows the user to add information about their running performance.\
+This is a simple Vaadin application that lets users add information about their running performance.
-The main purpose of this application was to use the knowledge about Kubernetes gained during learning this tool.
+The main purpose of this application is to apply the knowledge gained about Kubernetes while learning this tool.

 ## Project Description
 The main purpose of this project is to use Kubernetes to deploy the application.
-The project has included the following steps:
+The project involves the following steps:

 * Creating simple Vaadin application
 * Provisioning Google Kubernetes Cluster using Terraform
 * Creating a Dockerfile to build an application image according to best practices (multi-stage building, non-root user)